Single Mom Takes Feds to Court Over Deportation

 BROWNSVILLE, Texas (CN) – Border Patrol agents ignored the tearful pleas and protected status of a single mother and forced her to return to Mexico, leaving her three children alone at their South Texas home, the mother says in a federal lawsuit.

-Diocelina Lopez-Flores lives in Giarciasville, Texas, a small unincorporated town near the Rio Grande, and she is well-acquainted with the region’s drug problems.
+Diocelina Lopez-Flores lives in Garciasville, Texas, a small unincorporated town near the Rio Grande, and she is well-acquainted with the region’s drug problems.

 Two armed men broke into her house in January 2011, according to her May 10 lawsuit filed in Brownsville federal court.